KoukeNeko/FinderHover/README.md

 ## Setup

-On first launch, you'll need to grant the app permissions:
+On first launch, you only need to grant one permission:

-1. **Accessibility Permission**: The app will prompt you to enable accessibility access
+1. **Accessibility Permission**: The app will automatically prompt you
+   - Click "Open System Settings" when prompted
    - Go to System Settings > Privacy & Security > Accessibility
-   - Enable FinderHover in the list
+   - Enable FinderHover (or Xcode during development) in the list

-2. **AppleEvents Permission**: You may be prompted to allow the app to control Finder
-   - Click "OK" to allow
+   - Restart the app

 ## Usage